Administrative Conference of the United States: Structure

-The chairman is appointed by the president, with the advice and consent of the U.S. Senate, for a 5-year term.
+The chair is appointed by the president, with the advice and consent of the U.S. Senate, for a 5-year term.
 The other ten members of the council, which acts as an executive board, are appointed by the president for 3-year terms.
 Federal officials may comprise no more than one-half of the full membership of the council.
-The chairman is the only full-time compensated member.
+The chair is the only full-time compensated member.

 In order to draw on a wide array of expertise and ensure diversity of views that contribute to the formulation of ACUS recommendations, conference membership consists of no fewer than 75 and no more than 101 members who are chosen from government agencies, the practicing bar, academia, corporations, and nonprofit entities.
 Each member serves on one of the ACUS committees, which are devoted to one of five administrative procedure subjects: adjudication, administration and management, judicial review, regulation, and rulemaking.
 ACUS estimates that its volunteer experts bring an added $1.1 million of value to agency work.

 History

-ACUS was formed as a permanent agency to continue the bipartisan efforts of the two temporary administrative conferences that operated during the Eisenhower and Kennedy administrations.
-Each of the temporary conferences had recommended the establishment of a permanent body to continually study, and recommend improvements to, administrative procedures.
+ACUS was established as a permanent federal agency to continue the work of two temporary administrative conferences convened during the Eisenhower and Kennedy administrations.
+Both temporary conferences had recommended the creation of a permanent body to study administrative procedures on an ongoing basis and propose improvements.

-ACUS began operations with the appointment and confirmation of its first chairman in 1968.
+ACUS began operations with the appointment and confirmation of its first chair in 1968.
 In three decades, the conference undertook more than 200 recommendation projects examining various areas of administrative law and practice.
 In 1995, the conference ceased operations due to loss of funding, but the statutory provisions establishing ACUS were not repealed.

-In support of the reauthorization of ACUS, Justice Antonin Scalia, a former chairman of ACUS, testified before the House Judiciary Committee that the conference represented “a unique combination of talents from the academic world, from within the executive branch... and ... from the private bar, especially lawyers particularly familiar with administrative law".
+In support of the reauthorization of ACUS, U.S. Supreme Court Justice Antonin Scalia, a former chair of ACUS, testified before the House Judiciary Committee that the conference represented “a unique combination of talents from the academic world, from within the executive branch... and ... from the private bar, especially lawyers particularly familiar with administrative law".
 He also described ACUS as “one of the federal government’s ‘best bargains... for the buck’”.
 Following this and other testimony, Congress reauthorized the conference in 2004 and again in 2008.

-The 2004 legislation expanded the responsibilities of ACUS to include specific attention to achieving more effective public participation and efficiency, reducing unnecessary litigation, and improving the use of science in the rulemaking process.
+The 2004 legislation expanded the ACUS' responsibilities to include improving public participation and efficiency in agency proceedings, reducing unnecessary litigation, and strengthening the use of scientific evidence in rulemaking.
 Funding was approved in 2009, and the conference was officially re-established in March 2010, when the United States Senate confirmed Paul R. Verkuil as chair.
 The re-established ACUS started a new online presence, including a searchable database of publications and recommendations throughout its existence from 1968 to 1995 and its re-establishment in March 2010 to present.